Haouo/course-website/docs/labs/lab8.md

 > The first interesting details are centered around the ques-tion why there are different types of RAM in the samemachine.
 > More specifically, why are there both staticRAM (SRAM5) and dynamic RAM (DRAM).
 The for-mer is much faster and provides the same functionality.
 > Why is not all RAM in a machine SRAM?
 The answeris, as one might expect, cost.
-SRAM is much more ex-pensive to produce and to use than DRAM.
+SRAM is much more expensive to produce and to use than DRAM.
 > Both thesecost factors are important, the second one increasing inimportance more and more.
 To understand these differ-ences we look at the implementation of a bit of storagefor both SRAM and DRAM.
 >
 > ----- What Every Programmer Should Know About Memory, Chapter 2.1